Aquatic Plant Management in the District

 Historically, the PRWD obtained permits from the MN DNR each year to harvest curly-leaf pondweed to help control the population and density.
 No eradication techniques had been found, however, harvesting allowed for recreational activities to continue.
-However, in 2016, the district began chemical treatment on the most dense patches on Lakes Detroit, Curfman, Sallie and Melissa.
-The chemical treatment was very successful and was therefore continued in 2017.
+In 2016, the District began chemical treatment on the most dense patches on Lakes Detroit, Curfman, Sallie and Melissa.
+The chemical treatment was successful and is the current management method.

 In 2018, ice-off was later than usual and in mid-May unseasonably high temperatures were experienced.
 This made conducting early season CLP treatment a challenge.
 Fortunately, the District was able to delineate the CLP and treat before the water temperatures became too warm.
 Upon surveying the treatment areas in Detroit, Sallie, Melissa and Muskrat, it was found that of the 95 points surveyed, only 10 were found that had any amount of CLP growth, and these plants suffered significant damage.
 There is a location on the southwest side of Lake Sallie where growth was still detected.
 Staff will review alternative treatment options for this area for the future.